-G. Legal aid
+VII.
+Legal aid

 16. The Assembly noted that the legal aid system of the Court was one of the main cost drivers for the rapid increase in the 2012 proposed programme budget.
-The expenditure for legal aid would increase from $\notin 2.72$ million in 2011 to an estimated $\notin 7.6$ million in the 2012 proposed programme budget representing an increase of $\notin 4.9$ million equivalent to 180 per cent.
+The expenditure for legal aid would increase from €2.72 million in 2011 to an estimated €7.6 million in the 2012 proposed programme budget representing an increase of €4.9 million equivalent to 180 per cent.

-17. The Committee provided possibilities for potential changes in the legal aid system in annex III to its report on the work of its seventeenth session.9 An explanation thereof was provided to the Assembly by a member of the Committee on 19 December 2011.

-18. The Registry presented a discussion paper dated 7 December 2011 and noted that it was not a proposal to the Assembly but a very preliminary study, subject to further consultations inside and outside the Court, after which it would be submitted for advice to the Committee at its April 2012 session.
-The Registry cautioned against implementing any change without respecting the consultation process provided for in the Rules of Procedure and Evidence.
+- 17. The Committee provided possibilities for potential changes in the legal aid system in annex III to its report on the work of its seventeenth session.
+An explanation thereof was provided to the Assembly by a member of the Committee on 19 December 2011. - 18.
+The Registry presented a discussion paper dated 7 December 2011 and noted that it was not a proposal to the Assembly but a very preliminary study, subject to further consultations inside and outside the Court, after which it would be submitted for advice to the Committee at its April 2012 session.
+The Registry cautioned against implementing any change without respecting the consultation process provided for in the Rules of Procedure and Evidence. - 19.
+While noting the recommendations of the Committee, which highlighted the significant increase in legal aid expenses, there was general agreement among delegations to underscore the fundamental role of the Court's legal aid system both for defendants and victims and the need to uphold and not to hinder the rights of the accused as set out in the Rome Statute. - 20.
+The Assembly recommended that the Assembly request the Registrar to consult with the relevant stakeholders, as appropriate, on a revised legal aid system and to report to the Bureau before 1 March 2012 with a view to allowing for its application, as of 1 April 2012, to cases currently before the Court and future cases.

-8 ASP10/01P28.

-9 Official Records ...
-Tenth session ...
-2011, (ICC-ASP/10/20), vol. II, part B 2.

-19. While noting the recommendations of the Committee, which highlighted the significant increase in legal aid expenses, there was general agreement among delegations to underscore the fundamental role of the Court's legal aid system both for defendants and victims and the need to uphold and not to hinder the rights of the accused as set out in the Rome Statute.

-20. The Assembly requested the Registrar to consult with the relevant stakeholders, as appropriate, on a revised legal aid system and to report to the Bureau before 15 February 2012, and mandated the Bureau to decide on the implementation of the revised legal aid system before 1 March 2012 with a view to allowing for its application, as of 1 April 2012, to cases currently before the Court and future cases.
 The Court and the Bureau would continue its review and report their findings to the Assembly at its eleventh session.
-States Parties considered that there was no legal or financial impediment to the implementation of these proposals.

-21. Should the implementation of the revised legal aid system as foreseen by the Assembly prove not to be possible, it was understood that the Court could have access to the Contingency Fund, in line with existing financial regulations.
+States Parties considered that there was no legal or financial impediment to the implementation of these proposals. - 21.
+Should the implementation of the revised legal aid system as foreseen by the Assembly prove not to be possible, it was understood that the Court could have access to the Contingency Fund, in line with existing financial regulations.

-H. Personnel costs
+VIII.
+Personnel costs

-1. Number of staff
+A. Number of staff

-22. The Committee had identified staff costs as the major cost driver of the Court, representing more than two thirds of the annual budget, and continued to recommend that the freeze on established posts remain in place until the Court conducts a study on its staffing structure with adequate justifications.

-23. The Assembly discussed the vacancy rate applied by the Court in different major programmes as well as positions that had been vacant for more than 12 consecutive months.
+- 22. The Committee had identified staff costs as the major cost driver of the Court, representing more than two thirds of the annual budget, and continued to recommend that the freeze on established posts remain in place until the Court conducts a study on its staffing structure with adequate justifications. - 23.
+The Assembly discussed the vacancy rate applied by the Court in different major programmes as well as positions that had been vacant for more than 12 consecutive months.

-2. Conditions of service
+B. Conditions of service

-24. The Committee had observed that there was an overall proposed increase in staff costs of $\notin 2.96$ million, which was mainly due to increments in salaries (step increases) in the amount of $\notin 2.2$ million, and the decision of the Court to enhance the conditions of service for professional staff serving in the field, in the amount of $\notin 0.4$ million, and had recommended that they be absorbed within each major programme, including for General Temporary Assistance (GTA) staff.
+- 24. The Committee had observed that there was an overall proposed increase in staff costs of 2.96 million, which was mainly due to increments in salaries (step increases) in the amount of 2.2 million, and the decision of the Court to enhance the conditions of service for professional staff serving in the field, in the amount of 4.4 million, and had recommended that they be absorbed within each major programme, including for General Temporary Assistance (GTA) staff. - 25.
+The Registry indicated that it was bound by contractual obligations to grant the annual step increase based on satisfactory performance, which in 2011 applied to more than